 Upon submission of your request, we will take steps to verify your identity and, if applicable, the authorized agent.
 Those steps may vary, however, depending on your relationship with Navy Federal and the intake method.

 Further, in rare cases we may require you to visit a Navy Federal branch or acknowledge your identity before a notary public.
-If required for CCPA purposes, Navy Federal branches located in California (Branch Locator) that offer notary services will do so free of charge.
+If required for CCPA purposes, Navy Federal branches located in California that offer notary services will do so free of charge.

 We will work to process all verified requests within 45 days.
 If we need an extension in order to process your request, we will reach out to you.